MW100 Support

 Records

-There are currently 7 records supported for various purposes: ai, ao, bi, bo, mbbi, mbbo, and stringin.
-Record commands are also provided to determine the record function, and for record commands that can refer to multiple items or locations, addressing is used; a few commands also need sub-addressing.
+There are currently 7 record types supported: ai, ao, bi, bo, mbbi, mbbo, and stringin.
+Record commands determine the record function, and for commands that can refer to multiple items or locations, addressing is used.
+A few commands also require sub-addressing.

-When using the supported records with the commands, DTYP needs to be set to "Yokogawa MW100".
+When using the supported records with the commands, DTYP must be set to “Yokogawa MW100”.

 Interrupts

-The input records will let you use interrupt scan mode (I/O Intr), and there are several interrupts used.
-The first four interrupts can be indirectly invoked after causing a read with their TRIG commands, although only the first three are necessary, as an information read is typically called when the status read notices a mode change into measurements mode.
+The input records support interrupt scan mode (I/O Intr).
+There are several interrupts used.
+The first four interrupts can be indirectly invoked after causing a read with their TRIG commands, although only the first three are typically necessary, as an information read is called when the status read notices a mode change into measurements mode.

 Addresses

-The type of address needed depends on the record, but here are all the options.
-The format of the addresses comes directly from the MW100, and this is how they are used internally.
+The type of address needed depends on the record.
+The format of the addresses comes directly from the MW100.

 Commands

-MODULE_STRING - Shows the module identification string for a location, or "empty" if one doesn't exist.
+Shows the module identification string for a location, or “empty” if no module exists.
 Linked to information interrupt.

 - 0 – Not present